digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/6_Parties.rst

 This may seem awkward, but notice that the ``ensure`` clause is gone from the ``Iou`` again.
 The above ``Iou`` can contain negative values so Bob should be glad that ``Alice`` cannot put his signature on any ``Iou``.

-You'll now learn a couple of common ways of building issuance and reassignment workflows for the above ``Iou``, before diving into the authorization model in full.
+You'll now learn a couple of common ways of building issuance and transfer workflows for the above ``Iou``, before diving into the authorization model in full.

 .. _intro propose accept: